Leseratte10/acsm-calibre-plugin/README.md

 ## Setup

-1. Download the plugin and import it into Calibre
-2. Open the plugin settings, it should say "Not authorized for any ADE ID"
+Download the plugin and import it into Calibre, then open the plugin settings.
+The plugin should display "Not authorized for any ADE ID".
+You now have multiple options to authorize the plugin:

+- You can click on "Link to ADE account" and enter your AdobeID credentials to link your Calibre installation to your AdobeID account.
+This uses up one of your available activations.
+- You can click on "Create anonymous authorization" to create an anonymous authorization.
+Make sure to create backups of that authorization.
+Also, if you do end up emulating ADE3+ and you receive a file with the new Adobe DRM, you might not be able to access it ...
-3. If you have ADE installed on your machine, there will be a button "Import activation from ADE".
-Clicking that will automatically copy your account information from ADE over to the Calibre plugin without using up an activation.
+- If you have ADE installed and activated on your machine, you can click "Import activation from ADE" to clone the existing activation from your ADE installation.
-4. If you don't have ADE installed, or you want to authorize a different account, or the automatic retrieval from ADE failed, click the "Link to ADE account" button to make a new clean authorization.
-You will then be asked to enter your AdobeID and password and to select an ADE version (ADE 2.0.1 recommended).
-A couple seconds later a success message should be displayed.
-5. The settings window should now say "Authorized with ADE ID X on device Y, emulating ADE version Z".
-6. Click the "Export account activation data" and "Export account encryption key" buttons to export / backup your keys.
-Do not skip this step.
-The first file (ZIP) can be used to re-authorize Calibre after a reset / reinstall without using up one of your Adobe authorizations.
-The second file (DER) can be imported into DeDRM.
-7. If needed (new AdobeID), import the DER file into the DeDRM plugin.
+- If you have used this plugin before, you can click on "Import existing activation backup" to import a previously created activation backup (ZIP) file to restore an activation.
+This functionality can also be used to clone one activation to multiple computers.

+During authorization, the plugin may ask you for the ADE version to emulate.
+Usually you can leave this setting as it is (ADE 2.0.1).

+After you've activated the plugin, make a backup of the activation using the "Export account activation data".
+Then click "Export account encryption key" and import the resulting file into the DeDRM plugin for DRM removal.
+If you're using noDRM's fork of the DeDRM plugin, this step will happen automatically.

-8. Download an ACSM file from Adobe's test library and see if you can import it into Calibre: https://www.adobe.com/de/solutions/ebook/digital-editions/sample-ebook-library.html
+Once that's done, download an ACSM file from Adobe's test library and see if you can import it into Calibre: https://www.adobe.com/de/solutions/ebook/digital-editions/sample-ebook-library.html

 IMPORTANT:

 - I would suggest creating a new dummy AdobeID to use for Calibre so just in case Adobe detects this and bans you, you don't lose your main AdobeID.
 - Combined with that I suggest importing the DER file into the DeDRM plugin to make sure that losing your AdobeID doesn't also mean you'll lose access to all your eBooks.
+- If you use an anonymous authorization, make sure you make backups of the activation data.
+- If you use an anonymous authorization and you end up getting an eBook with the new Adobe DRM (version 3 or higher), there might be no way for you to access that book at all, as right now there's no way to export an existing authorization from the plugin into ADE.
 - This software is not approved by Adobe.
 I am not responsible if Adobe detects that you're using nonstandard software and bans your account.
 Do not complain to me if Adobe bans your main ADE account - you have been warned.

 ## Returning books